henriksundeodegard/context-adaptive-architecture/examples/reflexive-agent-scaffold/README.md

 - **model-selection-reference.md** – Comprehensive reference guide for tool/model selection across Copilot and ChatGPT environments.
 - **long-term-vision.md** – Evaluator subsystem vision document linking the above documents and explaining their architectural role.

-All files contain active content and are ready for iterative development and versioning.
+All files contain active content (formalized mid-March 2025) and are ready for iterative development and versioning.